kj7rrv/hcra/server/README.md

 ### `display`

 X11 display to use, such as `:1`.
+Must be the same as the one used for Xvfb and HamClock.
 Has no effect with the `port8080` backend.

 ### `password_argon2`